Hundertwasser's heart and soul

 Hundertwasser lengthened the ship from 12 to over 16 meters, extended the hull, added two masts and redesigned the bow and stern.
 He designed the superstructure creatively and asymmetrically.
 Between 1999 and 2000, Hundertwasser had the hull encased in ferro-cement, renewed the wheelhouse and tiled the waterline.

 Tours of the ship are possible in small groups of max.
 5 people.
-There may therefore be waiting times.
-It is not barrier-free and can be visited at your own risk.
-In the event of bad weather, no tours will take place for safety reasons; any cancellations will be announced here.
+This means that there may be waiting times.
+The ship is not barrier-free and can be visited at your own risk.
+For safety reasons, there are no tours in bad weather; any cancellations will be announced here.

 Outside